-Kerygma and Martyria: Two sides of the same coin02 May 2016
+Kerygma and Martyria: Two sides of the same coin

 The way the terms kerygma (proclamation) and martyria (witness) are often used is problematic, particularly in ecumenical dialogues.1 To be sure, there is a distinction between these terms, but the Orthodox understanding of their meaning and functionality differs from that of Roman Catholics and Protestants (as well as those Orthodox theologians who are in dialogue with them in an ecumenical setting).
 Before approaching the subject let us offer a brief explanation of what proclamation (kerygma) and witness (martyria) are.

 There is an imperative for the Church to proclaim the Gospel to the entire world: “Go therefore and make disciples of all nations” (Mt.
 28:19).
 The mission of the Church is to evangelize the world, to preach the Gospel of salvation to every human being “to the ends of the earth” (Acts 1:8).
 The end of the Church’s proclamation to the world is that all “may have fellowship with us [the Church of the believers]; and our fellowship is with the Father and with His Son Jesus Christ” (1 John 1:3) and with the Holy Spirit.
 The purpose of evangelism2 is to bring all humanity to the unity of the triune God through Jesus Christ.
 This also constitutes a duty of all its members, namely to proclaim the Gospel in word and action to all.
 This is a movement both inward and outward.